Hollywoodbets: Sponsorships

 In February 2020, Hollywoodbets became the official betting partner to LaLiga in South Africa.
 The partnership included soccer development and community work across underprivileged parts of South Africa, with the focus on making an impact on the game at grassroots levels.

 On Sunday, 16 May 2021, Hollywoodbets was announced as the title sponsor of the SAFA National Womens Soccer League, with the tournament being renamed the Hollywoodbets Super League.
 The Hollywoodbets logo would be shown across the front of all the teams' jerseys for the 2021/22 season.

 On Friday, 16 July 2021, Hollywoodbets was announced as the principal partner of Brentford Football Club.
 The Hollywoodbets logo will be shown across the front of the club's home, away and third shirts throughout the 2021/22 Premier League.
 The initial deal was signed for a period of two years.

 In December 2021, Hollywoodbets acquired the naming rights to Kings Park Rugby Stadium, the home of the Sharks in Durban.
-The 52 000-seater arena will be known as Hollywoodbets Kings Park from January 2021.
+The 52 000-seater arena will be known as Hollywoodbets Kings Park from January 2022.

 In February 2022, Hollywoodbets took over from Vodacom as the title sponsor of the Durban July Handicap, becoming only the third sponsor in the last 59 years.
 The sponsorship included an increase in the prize purse for the main race to a record R5 million in stakes.
-The Hollywoodbets Durban July will take place on Saturday 2nd July 2022.
+The Hollywoodbets Durban July will take place on Saturday 2 July 2022.

 In June 2022, the Council of Southern Africa Football Associations (COSAFA) signed a one-year title sponsorship agreement with Hollywoodbets for the COSAFA Cup, the COSAFA Women’s Championship, the COSAFA Women’s Champions League and the COSAFA Beach Soccer Championship.

+On 3 August 2023, Hollywoodbets was announced as the new title sponsor of the Sharks Rugby team.
+The Hollywoodbets logo will feature prominently on the front and back of The Sharks jerseys across all competitions.

 Social responsibility

 Every Hollywoodbets branch in South Africa supports a local charity, as well as a local sports team, as part of their Social Responsibility Programme, commonly known as the Hollywoodbets MyCommunity Programme.
 Included are children's homes, community centers, old-age homes and schools.

 With regards to community sports teams, they include soccer teams, cricket teams, rugby and other sports.

 In September 2021, Hollywoodbets announced the launch of the Hollywood Foundation.
-The Hollywood Foundation will operate as a “fully-fledged non-profit organisation that plays an active role in the communities within which it operates."
+The Hollywood Foundation will operate as a "fully-fledged non-profit organisation that plays an active role in the communities within which it operates."
 The Foundation works on projects focussing on welfare, education, sports, arts and culture as well as investing in SMMEs.